What You Need to Know about Gold and Gemstone Mining

-The stories of an earth-grown diamond and a shiny 14k gold band both begin in a mine.
-Mining is the extraction of minerals and other geological materials from deposits far beneath the earth’s surface.
-Gold, diamonds, and other gemstones are mined worldwide, with the vast majority coming from small-scale “artisanal” operations, often within the informal sector.
+Mining is the extraction of minerals and other geological materials from deposits far beneath the Earth’s surface.
+Gold, diamonds, and other gemstones are mined worldwide, with the vast majority coming from small-scale artisanal operations, often within the informal sector.

 It’s estimated that about 90 million carats of rough diamonds and 1,600 tons of gold are mined for jewelry every year, generating over $300 billion in revenue.
 When sustainability is a top priority for a consumer or brand, inadequate environmental regulations and human rights abuses make navigating the jewelry industry difficult.